Mingyuee88/Mingyuee88.github.io/_posts/2019-04-27-pretraining.md

 layout: post
 ---

-Pre-training is a foundational phase in the development of Large Language Models (LLMs), where the model learns from extensive datasets 。to recognize and generate human language.
+Pre-training is a foundational phase in the development of Large Language Models (LLMs), where the model learns from extensive datasets to recognize and generate human language.
 This process involves exposing the model to a wide variety of text, enabling it to capture the  intricacies of grammar, context, and meaning.
 Through pre-training, LLMs develop the ability to predict words, understand relationships,  and produce coherent text.

 ## Steps of Pre-Training